 That’s where the recurring income business model comes in.

-The recurring income business model might mean repositioning the business so that it offers packages of work, rather than one-off projects.
+You might offer packages of work rather than one-off projects.
 Or it might be the retainer model, where your client agrees to pay a regular fee to access a certain number of hours of your time or a bundle of services each month.

 Alternatively, you offer a discount to the client if they book so many sessions over a full year, something like a “buy 12, get two free” offer.